Assia, Cyprus: History

-Asha is located in the center of the Mesaoria valley.
+Assia is located in the center of the Mesaoria valley.
 The village was recorded as early as the early 13th century in papal documents.
-Before 1974, the population of Asha was approximately 2,700.
+Before 1974, the population of Assia was approximately 2,700.
 The village consisted of two parishes, St. John's and St. George's.
 The village had five churches: St. George, St. John Prodromos, St. Theodore, St. Spyridon and Virgin Mary.
-St. Spyridon was born in Asha and the church was built by Michael Kassialos, a folk artist from Asha.
-Asha was also well known for the craftsmanship of the embroidery made there.
-The main source of income in the area was farming and many agricultural products of Asha were sold to Nicosia's markets.
-Asha was also famous for its cucumbers.
+St. Spyridon was born in Assia and the church was built by Michael Kassialos, a folk artist from Assia.
+Assia was also well known for the craftsmanship of the embroidery made there.
+The main source of income in the area was farming and many agricultural products of Assia were sold to Nicosia's markets.
+Assia was also famous for its cucumbers.

 In the August of 1974, during the Turkish invasion of Cyprus, Turkish troops rounded up at least 97 Greek civilians and then massacred their prisoners before dumping their bodies into mass graves in retaliation for earlier massacres perpetrated by Greek militias.

 Name

-Some believe that the name of the village comes from "Askia" which in Greek means "without any shade" and refers to the fact that there were very few trees in the area in and around Asha and therefore a lack of shade.
+Some believe that the name of the village comes from "Askia" which in Greek means "without any shade" and refers to the fact that there were very few trees in the area in and around Assia and therefore a lack of shade.
 Over the centuries the pronunciation of the name changed from "Askia" to "Ashia".
 S. Menandros, in his book "Toponomy of Cyprus" (Athens, 1907), writes: "An old village called Ashia is mentioned many times in texts from the period of the French kingdom of Cyprus and is believed to have constituted the baliazzo d'Αscha according to Venetian census.
 In the "Assises" the name is spelled Aschia, Αchia, Asquie and According to Maheras Askia and Ahea.
 All evidence suggests that despite the differences in spelling, all the double consonants in the name, i.e. sh, sk, sq or ch, were most probably pronounced similarly to the heavy Italian sc."

 There is also the popular belief that the name comes from the Greek word "aski" (plural "askia") which is a type of vessel for carrying liquids, mainly water and wine, made of animal skin (sheep, goat).
-During some legendary feasts, which included drinking competitions, the people of Asha claimed that the name of the village came from the fact that they could consume so many "askia" of wine.
+During some legendary feasts, which included drinking competitions, the people of Assia claimed that the name of the village came from the fact that they could consume so many "askia" of wine.